 Bellissima: experience the top St. Pete Beach restaurant

 The beaches abound with numerous dining opportunities but visitors to St. Pete Beach should not say arrivederci without a relaxing meal at Palm Court Italian Grill.
-Certainly among the most celebrated restaurants - here and near - as TripAdvisor consistently ranks it #1 out of more than 100 St. Pete Beach restaurants.
+Certainly among the most celebrated restaurants - here and near - as TripAdvisor consistently ranks it a top restaurant out of more than 100 St. Pete Beach restaurants.

 The restaurant has crystal stemware and crisp table linens but still maintains a nice and casual balance.
 More than a few shorts-and-sandaled young couples fueled their infatuation over a bottle of wine and drawn-out supper.